Welcome to Advocacy!

 Advocacy is a multi-faceted program designed to provide students with advocacy, study help, skill development and avenues to create a reflective presentation of their learning.
-Groups are arranged by grade level and stay together for their four years at Evanston High School. giving students time to confer with their advocates and prepare for presentations of learning.
-Advocacy meets for 35 minutes every Monday-Friday.
-Monday is designed primarily for advocacy, Tuesday, Thursday and Friday are designed for guided reading and Wednesday is for study time and to get help from teachers.
-On Monday, Students focus on:
+Groups are arranged by grade level and stay together for their four years at Evanston High School giving students time to confer with their advocates and prepare for presentations of learning.
+Advocacy meets for 25 minutes every Tuesday - Thursday.
+These days are designed primarily for advocacy, guided reading and study time and to get help from teachers.
+Students focus on:

 acquiring knowledge and skills